Sténographe au Canada | CliquezJustice.ca Skip to main content

 Attention to detail

-The court recorder’s world is one of shorthand codes, where following the rules of this code are very important.
-Court recorders must know and apply the rules of shorthand so that what they write makes sense.
+Court reporters may have to use shorthand codes, where following the rules of this code are very important.
+Court reporters must know and apply the rules of shorthand so that what they write makes sense.

 Ability to listen

-Court Reporters must have excellent listening skills because they must often spend many hours in a row transcribing spoken word.
+Court reporters must have excellent listening skills because they must often spend many hours in a row transcribing speech.

 Excellent written communication skills